JacobYoung97/Encoding/README.md

 # Encoding

-This is a basic program that will encode some text given to it.
+This is a basic program that will encode/decode some text given to it.
 I am following the tutorial given in the description.
 However, I am changing some of the text to have a slightly better look to the code itself.

 ## Basic Input Version (non-pretty output)